bruvellu/terebratalia-wnts/wnt.md

 <!--### Conclusion of brachiopod transcriptional subregions-->

 Altogether, these observations provide evidence that the transcriptional subregions we identified in *T. transversa* may play a role in the regional specification of tissues along the anteroposterior axis of brachiopods.
-The finding that the same ligand can be expressed in different subregions that undergo different developmental fates and morphogenetic processes also indicates that the local receptor-context plays a role for axial differentiation, and may be associated with an evolutionary innovation of brachiopod larvae---the reversible mantle lobe.
+The finding that the same ligand can be expressed in different subregions that undergo different developmental fates and morphogenetic processes also indicates that the local receptor-context matters for development, and may have been associated with an evolutionary innovation of brachiopod larvae---the reversible mantle lobe.
-These data raise the idea that Wnt transcriptional subregions are important for the development and evolution of animal body axis.
+These data raise the idea that changes in these Wnt transcriptional subregions may have been important for the evolution of the primary body axis in animals.
-While we already identified some gene expression similarities between the brachiopod and other animals (e.g. neuroectoderm patterning), it remains unclear how conserved these Wnt transcriptional subregions are across the phylogeny.
+We have already described a few similarities between the brachiopod expression patterns and other animals (e.g. neuroectoderm patterning).
+However, what was the ancestral state and how conserved these Wnt transcriptional subregions are across the phylogeny remain unclear.

 <!--TODO: Now what remains to be seem is whether particular combinations of Wnt signaling components, when ectopically expressed in different regions, will give rise to their original code or not.-->